akalicki/genomics-snack-to-sequence/quality-assessment.md

 ### Question 8

 The obtained sequence length over time for 2D reads is plotted below for both "passed" and "failed" reads.

 ![seq length vs time](quality-assessment/images/q8_plot.png)

-The linear regression had a coefficient of 0.0204586222711, and intercept of -29574731.5726, and an R value of 0.0248264466451.
+The linear regression had a coefficient of 0.02, an intercept of -29574731.57, and an R value of 0.025.
 There thus appears to be little correlation between the two variables.

 ### Question 9